Pushing mongo is deemed as the ultimate sin in skateboarding.

 More Momentum?

-I’m not sure how accurate this is, but I saw it mentioned a few times and wanted to include it.
+From a downhill perspective, a few people mentioned that they could get more momentum by pushing mongo.
+I’m unsure how accurate this is, but I saw it mentioned a few times and wanted to include it.

 Pushing Switch